Aleksi44/snoweb-svg/README.rst

 Features
 ********

-- Svg code in html and css
+- SVG code in HTML and CSS
 - No javascript required
 - Themes with css class or prefers-color-scheme
 - Variant manager with Glassmorphism